mohitjain/mohitjain/_posts/2012-12-31-11-namespacing-in-backbone-js-learning-backbonejs.md

 PeopleCollection
 PeopleView

-// following the same now with namespace..
+// following the same now with namespace.

 App.Models.Person
 App.Views.PersonView
 App.Collections.PeopleCollection
 App.Views.PeopleView

-// The above code is ok but there are redundancy in the naming which can be improved like this:
+// The above code is ok, but there is redundancy in the naming which can be improved like this:

 App.Models.Person
 App.Views.Person